You might be asking – what is Facebook Jail?

 - Cruelty and insensitivity

-Remember!
-Spamming is still the first reason that pages get suspended.
+- Spamming!
+It is still one of the first reasons that pages get suspended.

-If your social media posts are relevant, original, entertaining, and honest, you are on the right path to staying out of Facebook Jail.
+If you’re doing all of this, you are on the right path to staying out of Facebook Jail.

 Make sure to follow our Best tips to avoid account suspension and we can assure you that you will be miles away from getting into Facebook Jail.